walkerab/ghetto-box-site/index.md

 ## What is it?

 GhettoBox is a set of CSS micro-components for doing page layout.
 That's it.

+Place the provided CSS class names in your markup to control width, height, padding, alignment, etc.

 At the most basic level, it is akin to a CSS grid system.
-However, once you get to know it, you will see it can provide much more than that.
+However, once you get to know it, you will see it provides much more than that.

 It looks like this: